 Targeting can be both geographic, as well as based on other Detailed Targeting criteria like demographics, interests, or behaviors.

-As you can see in this screenshot, Facebook gives you a variety of Audiences to choose from:
+As you can see in this screenshot below, Facebook gives you a variety of Audiences to choose from.

-When you complete this process, you will be able to save your audience and reuse it, so let’s create your first audience.
+Once this targeting selection process is complete, you will be able to save your audience and reuse it for future ads, so let’s create your audience.

 Create New Audience

 Naming Your Audience

 Although the name of your audience is the first field that you will see, I recommend waiting to name your Audience until after you have finished entering in all of the targeting criteria.

 This is because you will be using those criteria in the name to distinguish audiences from each other in the future when you have created more audiences.